Moult/vtemplate-php/README.md

 vtemplate is a boilerplate setup for starting new projects.
-It takes the best of the frontend worlds (a customised H5BP) and the backend worlds (KO routing, PSR-0 loaded apps, modules), glues them together with an amazing template engine (Mustache via KOstache), and provides the infrastructure for good application development with BDD, and a suite of tools via Phing's CI.
+It takes the best of the frontend worlds (a customised H5BP) and the backend worlds (KO routing, PSR-0 loaded apps, modules, Composer), glues them together with an amazing template engine (Mustache/KOstache), and provides the infrastructure for good application development with PHPSpec2 and Behat, wrapped inside Phing.

+## Anything added?

+Yes.
+An experimental CMS is implemented with WYMEditor.
+It's in `modules/cms/`

 ## Setup